tudelaemmanuel/prinit-linux/README.md

 Options are stored in folders named like _!prinit-options_

-There is one global option folder stored in the root of prinit fodler and you can create template-options in template's folders
+There is one global option folder stored in the root of prinit folder and you can create !prinit-options in template's folders

 Options will modify your template by merging the folders